About This Study Hub

 How It Was Built

-This started as VJ’s personal study notes while preparing for the CTA exam.
-The initial content came from months of research — reading official Salesforce documentation, watching community videos, studying blog posts, and working through practice scenarios.
+Section titled “How It Was Built”The site started as VJ’s personal study notes while preparing for the CTA exam.
+The initial content came from months of research: reading official Salesforce documentation, watching community videos, studying blog posts from established experts, and working through practice scenarios.
+The author had compiled some of this knowledge already, and a lot of it was scattered across dozens of sources.
+All the sources that were available and identified by the author were compiled, and this study hub was generated from that material.

 What This Is (and Is Not)